-The By The Way podcast takes a Scottish squint at new topics, qualification, unsolicited opinion and extra information.
-It’s a sound-rich blend of true stories and conversations that reflects the way Scotland sees the world and how the world sees us.
+This is the By The Way podcast: true stories, unsolicited opinion and extra information from around Scotland.
+The By The Way podcast is a sound-rich blend of documentary radio that reflects the way Scotland sees the world and how the world sees us.
 John Boyd is grasping the thistle – eh, the microphone.

 That phrase, “… by the way” has particular significance in the vernacular of Glasgow and the west of Scotland, where John spent his youth.
 In certain groups it often serves as an expressed full stop – sometimes with the perception of a rigid index finger jabbing the space below your clavicle.